-The famous sci-fi mind control game, implemented with HoloLens and Biometrics
+The (in)famous sci-fi mind control game, implemented with HoloLens and Biometrics

-It turns out (spoiler alert!) that the game is actually a trojan horse, and contains a program that is extremely addictive and takes over rational thought – much like a little AR game that everyone is playing these days.
+It turns out (spoiler alert!) that the game is actually a trojan horse that contains an extremely addictive program capable of taking over rational thought – much like a little AR game that everyone is playing these days.

 Making it so

 What would it take to turn this science fiction into reality?
 You’d need two key pieces of technology:

 You’d need a device that can renderÂ theÂ virtual game world.Â In the original Ktari game, the lower half of the player’s field of view is covered by the game board, while the upper half of your vision consists ofÂ real-world sensory input (e.g. smiling Ashley Judd).

 EnterÂ Microsoft’sÂ HoloLens.
 ThisÂ self-contained holographic computer provides the hardware and software toÂ render holograms and spatial sound.